lukechilds/browser-env/README.md

 // true
 ```

-By default everything in the `jsdom` window namespace is tacked on to the node global namespace.
+By default everything in the `jsdom` window namespace is tacked on to the node global namespace (excluding existing node properties e.g `console`, `setTimout`).
 If you want to trim this down you can pass an array of required properties:

 ```js
 // Init